-I’ve mentioned Swagbucks before, and I’ve definitely earned my fair share of free gift cards with this platform.
+However, while I don’t think Swagbucks is great for online surveys, and I’ve definitely earned my fair share of free gift cards with this platform.

-Swagbucks is a versatile way to make money online, and offers users the chance to earn with surveys, download offers, videos, or shopping.
+Swagbucks is a versatile way to make money online, and lets you earn with surveys, download offers, videos, and shopping rewards.

-I will admit that Ebates generally pays more in cash back than Swagbucks, but if you are a Swagbucks user and are looking to accumulate more Swagbucks in order to cash out, you might consider doing your online shopping with Swagbucks rather than Ebates.
+I will admit that Rakutn generally pays more in cash back, but if you are a Swagbucks user and are looking to accumulate more Swagbucks in order to cash out, consider doing your online shopping through Swagbucks instead.

-While Paribus isn’t the most traditional cash back app, it is still an excellent way to save money when shopping by reclaiming some lost savings!
+While Paribus isn’t the most traditional rewards app, it is still an excellent way to save money when shopping by reclaiming some lost savings!

-With Paribus, users can have their receipts monitored to detect possible rebates or price drops that can save money even after a purchase has been made.
+Paribus works by monitoring your online receipts to detect possible rebates or price drops that can save money, even after a purchase has been made.